micheleangioni/node-lessons/lessons/lesson2-RequestPromise/readme.md

 # Node Lessons

-### Lesson 2: Use 'request-promise' instead of NodeJs' 'https' as an HTTP client
+### Lesson 2: Use 'request-promise' instead of NodeJs' 'https' as HTTP client

 **Description**
 NodeJs' `https` module is quite low level, so it requires some manual tweaking.